-- · our dependence on licensed product; - costs and uncertainties with respect to expansion of our product offerings; - · customer concentration; - the impact of the current economic and credit environment on our customers, suppliers and vendors; - · the impact of the downturn in the global economy on consumer purchases of products that we offer for sale; - the performance of our products within the prevailing retail environment; - · customer acceptance of new products; - our ability to make strategic acquisitions; - · possible disruption from acquisitions; - consolidation of our retail customers; - · price, availability and quality of materials used in our products; - seasonal nature of our business; - · dependence on existing management; - the effects of competition in the markets in which we operate; - risks of operating a retail business; - risks related to our acquisition of Vilebrequin; - · need for additional financing; - our ability to import products in a timely and cost effective manner;
+- our dependence on licensed product; - · costs and uncertainties with respect to expansion of our product offerings; - customer concentration; - the impact of the current economic and credit environment on our customers, suppliers and vendors; - the impact of the downturn in the global economy on consumer purchases of products that we offer for sale; - the performance of our products within the prevailing retail environment; - customer acceptance of new products; - our ability to make strategic acquisitions; - possible disruption from acquisitions; - consolidation of our retail customers; - price, availability and quality of materials used in our products; - seasonal nature of our business; - dependence on existing management; - the effects of competition in the markets in which we operate; - risks of operating a retail business; - risks related to our acquisition of Vilebrequin; - need for additional financing; - our ability to import products in a timely and cost effective manner;

-- · our reliance on foreign manufacturers; - our intention to introduce new products or enter into new alliances; - our ability to continue to maintain our reputation; - · fluctuations in the price of our common stock; and - the potential effect on the price of our common stock if actual results are worse than financial forecasts.
+- our reliance on foreign manufacturers; - our intention to introduce new products or enter into new alliances; - our ability to continue to maintain our reputation; - fluctuations in the price of our common stock; and - the potential effect on the price of our common stock if actual results are worse than financial forecasts.

 We cannot guarantee that we actually will achieve the plans, intentions or expectations disclosed in our forward-looking statements and you should not place undue reliance on our forward-looking statements.
 There are a number of important factors that could cause our actual results to differ materially from those indicated by these forward-looking statements.
 These important factors include the factors that we identify in the documents we incorporate by reference in this prospectus, as well as other information we include or incorporate by reference in this prospectus and any prospectus supplement.
 See "Risk Factors."
-You should read these factors and other cautionary statements made in this prospectus and any accompanying prospectus supplement, and in the documents we incorporate by reference, as being applicable to all related forward-looking statements wherever they appear in the prospectus and any accompanying prospectus supplement, and in the documents incorporated by reference.
-We do not assume any obligation to update any forward-looking statements made by us, except as required by law.
+You should read these factors and other cautionary statements made in this prospectus and any accompanying prospectus supplement, and in the documents we incorporate by reference, as being applicable to all related forward-looking statements wherever they appear in the prospectus and any accompanying prospectus supplement, and in the documents and any accompanying prospectus supplement, and in the documents we incorporate by reference, as being applicable to all related forward-looking statements wherever they appear in the prospectus and any accompanying prospectus supplement, and in the documents made any accompanying prospectus supplement, and in the documents made any accompanying prospectus supplement, and in the documents made any accompanying prospectus supplement, and in the documents made any accompanying prospectus supplement, and in the documents incorporated by reference.
+We do not assume any obligation to update any forward-looking statements made by us.